Tinjarro/SimpleSwing/README.txt

 Notes:
 - Includes original Slam1.wav sound.
 - Sound triggers on Slam using WeakAura.
-- Set your latency which will adjust the time
+- Set your latency which will adjust when you get Green Light
-- Set your reaction time to change how early it starts to show green
+- Set your reaction time to change how early it starts to show Green Light
 - DW works, but is a little funky at times, but mostly works.